Engee documentation

 Dependencies

-To use this parameter, select the Cylinder end cushioning checkbox.
+To use this option, check the box Cylinder end cushioning.

 Default value